Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When you die, Jayesh will find your grave and roundhouse kick you.
+Jayesh can slit your throat with his pinkie toenail.

-Updated on: [15/12/2024]
+Updated on: [16/12/2024]
 <!-- #jokeEnd -->